upgradelabs/invoicexpress-api/README.md

 ```
-If you pass the `true` flag the function insert the clients into the database. `False` or none, it returns an array with all your clients.
+If you pass the `true` flag, the function inserts the clients into the database. `False` or none, returns an array with all your clients.

 If the client already exists, it updates the values.